 I love eating wild salmon.
-It’s less fatty than farmed raised salmon, isn’t fed any antibiotics, and it’s healthier because it gets to swim and roam free, eating a wide variety of foods that give it it’s naturally red and pink color (shrimp and seaweed).
+It’s less fatty than farmed raised salmon, isn’t fed antibiotics, and it’s healthier because it gets to swim and roam free, eating a wide variety of foods (like shrimp and seaweed) that give them their naturally red and pink color.

 Energetically, I love that wild salmon has the strength and ability to swim upstream, against the raging currents and rocks, to spawn.
 Wow!
 That’s a powerful creature with some pretty serious energy!

-Unfortunately, the wild salmon populations have been contaminated with a parasite (Japanese tapeworm).
+Unfortunately, the wild salmon populations have been contaminated with parasites (Japanese tapeworm).
 Eek!

-For example if I’m going to go out to eat sushi (which isn’t that often), I’m actually going to opt for the farm-raised salmon.
+For example if I’m going to go out and eat sushi, I will opt for the farm-raised salmon.
 It’s a better choice for right now while the wild salmon population is infected.

 And, when I cook wild salmon at home, I marinate it with garlic before cooking it.
 Parasites do NOT like garlic.
-As an additional safety measure, instead of having the fish medium rare, which is what I normally prefer, I’ll have it cooked well.
-It’ll still be delicious.
+As an additional safety measure, instead of having the fish medium rare, which is how I normally prefer it, I’ll cook it well.
+It’s still just as delicious.

-If you’re totally grossed out by the parasite/salmon factor, you can swap out the salmon in this recipe and use any other fish you like.
-Enjoy!
+If you’re totally grossed out by the parasite/salmon factor, you can swap out the salmon in this recipe and use any other fish you’d like.

 - Combine garlic, ginger, mirin, tamari, sesame oil, and water, and pour into the on top of fish.

 - Marinate 30-35 minutes on the counter or inside the refrigerator for up to three hours.